Installing Herbie

 Installing Racket

 Install Racket either using the official installer or distro-provided packages.
 Versions as old as 8.0 are supported, but more recent versions are faster.
+We strongly recommend v8.7 or newer.

 Test that Racket is installed correctly and has a correct version: